djiele/multipart-handler/README.md

 ##### Using the package with frameworks

 just instanciate the class at the very beginning of the framework boot.
+You have to make sure that the class object will be destroyed at the very end of script or application.
+Otherwise the uploaded files will be deleted  by the destructor before your script can process them.
+For frameworks like Laravel or Symfony i usually instanciate the handler as a public member of 'app' and 'kernel' respectively.

 <u>Sample code for Laravel</u>